cmkumar87/NUS-MOOC-Transacts-Corpus/README.md

 All rights reserved.

-For access and use please raise a github issue or write to cmkumar087@gmail.com.
-I hold personal liability for the data to NUS and Coursera.
-So I will review your request and get back to you.
+For access and use please see the README on the fork: https://github.com/WING-NUS/NUS-MOOC-Transacts-Corpus and proceed as instructed.

 ACKNOWLEDGEMENTS
 ----------------